JAMA August 19, 1998

 Setting

-Population Postmenopausal women under 80 years with established coronary heart disease.
+Population Postmenopausal women under age 80 (mean age 66.7 years) with an intact uterus and established coronary heart disease

 Study Limitations